-Summary: Kerry Ballast’s essay tells the story of how she transformed her teaching and her relationship with her students and technology. doing what she knows best as a teacher of writing while, at the same time, learning from and with her tech-savvy students.
+Summary: Kerry Ballast’s essay tells the story of how she transformed her teaching and her relationship with her students and technology – doing what she knows best as a teacher of writing while, at the same time, learning from and with her tech-savvy students.
 Together they transform their early memoir writing into multi-modal digital stories.
-Ballast’s story could be an inspirational piece to read and discuss at a workshop, summer institute or with teacher inquiry group.
-It’s a personal teaching story of risk-taking and the rewards that come from engaging technolgoy while trusting the process to celebrate the voices and lives of students.
-The link in the text to Story Center, a site that offers additional resources including webinars on digital storytelling.
+Ballast’s story could be an inspirational piece to read and discuss at a tech focused workshop, summer institute or with a teacher inquiry group.
+It’s a personal teaching story of risk-taking and the rewards that come from engaging technology while trusting the process to celebrate the voices and lives of students.

 Original Date of Publication: September 2007

 It’s like playing a movie of what goes on in your mind when you write.

 Adrianne – 9th grade

 It was one of those teaching experiences I never wanted to end.
 During the first weeks of school, my ninth and tenth grade students and I read John Gunther’s Death Be Not Proud and shorter pieces by Maya Angelou and Sandra Cisneros.
 We talked about personal experiences and how these become our best resources for writing.
 We also talked about how a writer can paint vivid pictures with beautiful, powerful, and unexpected words and phrases.
 Finally, using Gunther, Angelou and Cisneros’s works as models, we wrote our own memoirs.

 The memoir assignment was open ended and left room for a wide range of interpretations.
 Rather than assigning specific prompts, I provided a list of phrases like “Circle of Friends,” “Flying Solo,” and “Favorite Photo.”
 I encouraged students to think of each topic as a window and not to feel limited by specific words.